 A recruitment agency needs to review all of these resumes to identify the candidates that have the hard and soft skills their clients are looking for.
-Once they do, they will reach out for telephone or in-person interviews, or a combination of both.
+Once they do, they will contact and begin interviewing candidates to determine whether or not they fit the role requirements.

 These interviews are critical because presenting an underqualified candidate to a client could potentially cause a recruiter to lose that client.
 A good interview also provides an opportunity for a recruiter to find out all those things that aren’t on a resume.

-Sometimes it is these hidden skills and personality traits that are so important to prospective employers and make the difference between a candidate that gets hired, and one that is passed over.
+It is these hidden skills and personality traits that are so important to prospective employers and make the difference between a candidate that gets hired, and one that gets passed over.

 4. Presenting candidates

-They will talk to their clients about each candidate, and “bring them to life” off the paper through discussing their work experiences, career aspirations, and why they will be a match with the client’s needs.
+They will talk to their clients about each candidate, and “bring them to life” off the paper by discussing their work experiences, career aspirations, and why they match the client’s needs.

 5. Client interview stage

-Clients are busy people, often managing large teams, and their schedules get filled up quick.
-A great recruiter knows this and schedules interview slots in advance so they match the schedules for all involved.
+Clients are busy people, often managing large teams within their business, and their schedules fill up quickly.
+A great recruiter knows this and schedules interview slots in advance to match the schedules for all involved.

 6. Job offer

 When a job offer is extended to a candidate, a recruiter will often be there as a sounding board for both sides.
 They will facilitate any negotiations and strive to keep this process seamless.

 7. Stay in contact and recommend top performers

-A recruiters job is rarely straightforward and there are good reasons why the process is the way it is.
-Make sure you get the most out of your with your recruiter relationship.
-That being said, if you have questions along the way, or are confused by where you are in that process, always reach out to the recruiter and ask questions.
+A recruiter’s work is rarely straightforward, and there are good reasons why the process is the way it is.
+Make sure you get the most out of your recruiter relationship.
+If you have questions along the way or are confused by where you are in that process, always reach out to the recruitment agency and ask questions.